 So, where do I start?

-So, you probably want to write in a way that helps you get all of the benefits we’ve just talked about.
+So, you probably want to write in a way that helps you get all of the benefits we’ve just discussed.
 Below are our ‘Top Tips to make sure you get the most out of your writing experience.
-Follow these guidelines and begin writing your way towards a healthier, happier you.
+Follow these guidelines and begin writing toward a healthier, happier you.
 Our Top Tips for Expressive Writing Do: Find a time and a place where you are comfortable and won’t be disturbed.
 Write about something personal and important to you.
 Include your feelings and emotions.
 Re-read your writing if you can (sometimes this can feel uncomfortable, in which case you may like to leave it for a while).
 Reflect!
 Ask yourself: Did anything surprising or unexpected come up in my writing?
 What new insights have I gained?

 You might be surprised with where these initial exercises lead you.
 They could bring up particular memories or feelings.
 If you want to write for longer, keep going!
 Let your writing go wherever it takes you.